Jacksonville Contract Attorneys

 Verbal Contract v.
 Written Contract

 A contract can be either written or oral (verbal).
 As noted above, certain contracts are required by Florida law to be in writing.
 Most of the time, it is better to have a written contract, simply because the document can eliminate any disagreement about what was the agreement between the parties.
 However, just because the contract is written, it does not mean it is automatically enforceable; rather it must outline the agreement between the parties with enough specificity.
-A business attorney will help you determine what needs to be in your contract and how to structure it to make sure it is legally binding and is enforceable under Florida law.
+A business attorney in Jacksonville can help you determine what needs to be in your contract and how to structure it to make sure it is legally binding and is enforceable under Florida law.

 Contracts also address issues such as jurisdiction, venue (where the lawsuit can be brought), will a jury trial be necessary or will the judge decide the case, the payment of attorney’s fees and costs, and is mediation or arbitration required.
 A Jacksonville business law attorney will help you understand these terms and many others.